LilyLavender/ssbuSailorMoonMoveset/README.md

 # sailorMoon
-Source code for my Sailor Moon smash moveset
+Source code for the Sailor Moon moveset for Smash Ultimate

 Any questions, please message me on discord at @LilyLambda